 After this, transfer to Cappadocia airport for your domestic flight to Istanbul, where you will be transferred to your hotel in Istanbul.

 4. Bosphorus Boat Tour

 After being picked you up at your hotel, you will spend a special day on a Bosphorus Boat Tour.
-Travel by bus to the Golden Horn which has played an important role in the development of Istanbul.
+Travel by bus to the Golden Horn, which has played an important role in Istanbul’s development.
 This inlet separates the European shore into two.
-You will visit the Spice Bazaar (Egyptian Bazaar), the air here is filled with the enticing aromas of cinnamon, caraway, saffron, mint, thyme and every other conceivable herb and spice.
+You will visit the Spice Bazaar (Egyptian Bazaar).
+The air here is filled with the enticing aromas of cinnamon, caraway, saffron, mint, thyme, and every other conceivable herb and spice.